dashkite/local-credentials/README.md

 Loads grants from LocalStorage.

-#### *Grants.store → grants*
+#### *Grants.store ⇢ grants*

 Stores grants in LocalStorage.
+Returns a promise for the stored grants.

 #### *Grants.exercise grants, request → assertion*

 Does a lookup for a grant suitable for the given request.
 If found, the grant is signed using the Profile signature key pair.
 Returns the signed grant.
 The request argument must provide `path`, `parameters`, and `method` properties.

-#### *Grants.add grants, directory → grants*
+#### *Grants.add grants, directory ⇢ grants*

 Adds new grants to grants and stores them in LocalStorage.
+Returns a promise for the updated grants.

-#### *Grants.encrypt directory → base64*
+#### *Grants.encrypt directory ⇢ base64*

 Encrypts the directory of grants using the profile encryption key pair.
-Returns encrypted directory as base64 ciphertext.
+Returns a promise for the encrypted directory as base64 ciphertext.

 #### *Grants.decrypt base64 → directory*